 Hiking at Spion Kop

-There are seven named trails and four trailheads — talk about lots to explore!
+There are seven named trails and four trailheads at Spion Kop — talk about lots to explore!
 With so many options, you have a great opportunity to make this a choose-your-own adventure hike.
-How often do you get to do that?
 But because there are so many trails, it’s hard to say how long your hike will be.
-In total, there are 17.2 km (one-way) of trail, but it’s pretty unlikely you’d hike all the trails in one go.
+In total, there are ~17.2 km (one-way) of trail, but it’s pretty unlikely you’d hike all the trails in one go.

 I usually start at the Upper Lakes Trail Head, take the Arrowleaf Trail to the Grand Overlook and hike up the Tower Trail to the Summit.
 That’s a pretty common route and is about 7 km total and takes about 2 to 3 hours.